Waseem-javed/Waseem-javed/README.md

 # 💫 About Me:
-I am a talented, ambitious and hardworking individual, with broad skills and experience in development and programming and leading projects.
-I
+I am Software Engineer.I am a talented, ambitious and hardworking individual, with broad skills and experience in development and programming and leading projects.

 ## 🌐 Socials: